privatenumber/fs-require/README.md

 You can also pass in a different file-system too.

+## 💁‍♂️ FAQ
+### Can it resolve case insensitive paths?
+Case sensitivity in paths is a file-system concern so it would depend on the `fs` passed in.
+For example, [macOS (native fs) is case insensitive](https://discussions.apple.com/thread/251191099#:~:text=No.,have%20two%20files%20named%20File.). [memfs is case sensitive](https://github.com/streamich/memfs/issues/533).

 ## 👨‍👩‍👧 Related
 - [fs-monkey](https://github.com/streamich/fs-monkey) - By the same author of [memfs](https://github.com/streamich/memfs).
 Patches the global `require` to access a virtual fs.